ChrisDuffley/stationPlaylist/readme.md

 * Shift+L: Turn off line-in input.
 * R: Remaining time for the currently playing track.
 * Shift+R: Library scan progress.
-* C: Title and duration of the currently playing track.
+* C: Title and duration of the currently playing track (supports speak on demand).
-* Shift+C: Title and duration of the upcoming track if any.
+* Shift+C: Title and duration of the upcoming track if any (supports speak on demand).
-* E: Encoder connection status.
+* E: Encoder connection status (supports speak on demand).
-* I: Listener count.
+* I: Listener count (supports speak on demand).
-* Q: Studio status information such as whether a track is playing, microphone is on and others.
+* Q: Studio status information such as whether a track is playing, microphone is on and others (supports speak on demand).
 * Cart keys (F1, Control+1, for example): Play assigned carts from anywhere.
 * H: Layer help.